Projections

 What this buys you as a developer

 Without a shared projection model, “read model” tends to mean N different bespoke mechanisms — one for your UI’s live state, one for search, one for an audit export, one for offline caching — each with its own invalidation bugs.
-With projections as the primitive, all of those are the same operation (replay history into a view) with different descriptors and checkpoints, which means:- Debugging a divergent read is always the same question: which history, replayed through which projection, at which checkpoint?
+With projections as the standard consequence of replaying operations, all of those are the same operation (replay history into a view) with different descriptors and checkpoints, which means:- Debugging a divergent read is always the same question: which history, replayed through which projection, at which checkpoint?

 - Adding a new read shape is registering a query descriptor, not building a new subsystem.